Groups and Organizations

 Frumgays List email discussion list for orthodox gay Jews of all ages.

 Kirtzono (According to His Will) is a forum for Orthodox Jewish parents, families and friends of gay men and women to humbly listen and learn from each other.

 The Dina Blog (and the associated Dina List) is a site for trans folk of orthodox background.

-Parents and Friends of Lesbians and Gays (PFLAG) provides a safe place for parents, families, and friends of GLBT people to share experiences and to support each other.
+Parents and Friends of Lesbians and Gays (PFLAG) provides a safe place for parents, families, and friends of LGBTQ people to share experiences and to support each other.

 Trevor Helpline: 1-866-488-7386

-A Wider Bridge builds connection to Israel among LGBT Jews and non-Jews in the U.S. through programming that focuses on bringing LGBT people into meaningful and thoughtful connection with Israel and LGBT Israelis.
+A Wider Bridge builds connections to Israel among LGBTQ Jews and non-Jews in the U.S. through programming that focuses on bringing LGBTQ people into meaningful and thoughtful connection with Israel and LGBTQ Israelis.